-Serious concern has arisen relating to the slow movement and finalisation of criminal matters especially murder cases.
+Serious concern has arisen in relation to the slow movement and finalisation of criminal matters especially murder cases.
 Statistics show that there is in excess of one thousand murder cases pending indictment to the High Court for trial.
-The attendant difficulties and anxiety experienced by the accused persons waiting for trial, the witnesses including complainants who would want closure to cases, and members of the public with interest in the outcome of the trials cannot be ignored.
-Any lethargic approach in the disposition of criminal matters by stakeholders in the justice sector regrettably points to the incompetence of the system and erodes public confidence in the justice system.
+The attendant difficulties and anxiety experienced by the accused persons awaiting trial. complainants and witnesses who would want closure to cases, and members of the public with interest in the outcome of the trials cannot be ignored.
+Any lethargic approach in the disposition of criminal matters by stakeholders in the justice sector regrettably points to the incompetence of the system and erodes public confidence in the justice delivery system.
 It is important that all stakeholders in the criminal justice system, especially the Judiciary, the National Prosecuting Authority, the Zimbabwe Republic Police and the Law Society of Zimbabwe, perform their respective functions efficiently so that the unacceptable situation is eliminated.

 In order to address the anomaly, it became necessary to set up a committee of persons constituted by representatives of stakeholder institutions in the criminal justice sector, known as the National Council on the Administration of Criminal Justice.
-The rationale for the setting up of the National Council on the Administration of Criminal Justice is the fact that the finalisation of criminal cases is dependent on interinstitutional cooperation.
+The committee comprises the Judge President of the High Court, the Acting Prosecutor-General, the Commissioner General of Police, the Commissioner General of the Zimbabwe Prisons and Correctional Services, the Chairperson of the Zimbabwe Anti-Corruption Commission, the Senior Judge of the High Court in Bulawayo, the Head of the Criminal Division of the Harare High Court, the Secretary of the Judicial Service Commission, the Chief Magistrate, and the Secretary of the Law Society of Zimbabwe.
+The rationale for the setting up of the committee is the fact that the finalisation of criminal cases is dependent on inter-institutional cooperation.
 Needless to say, one other reason for the development is the enhancement of public confidence in the criminal justice system.
 The criminal justice system represents the most basic form of the law and one of the essential means within the judicial system for the protection of fundamental human rights and freedoms.
 Under the Constitution, the criminal justice system is designed to guarantee the respect and protection of the rights of persons brought before the criminal courts.

-The main objective of the National Council on the Administration of Criminal Justice is to ensure a coordinated, efficient, effective, and consultative approach in the administration and reform of the criminal justice delivery system in Zimbabwe.
-It comprises the Judge President of the High Court, the Acting Prosecutor-General, the Commissioner General of Police, the Commissioner General of the Zimbabwe Prisons and Correctional Services, the Chairperson of the Zimbabwe Anti-Corruption Commission, the Senior Judge of the High Court in Bulawayo, the Head of the Criminal Division of the Harare High Court, the Secretary of the Judicial Service Commission, the Chief Magistrate, and the Secretary of the Law Society of Zimbabwe.
-The expectation is that the National Council on the Administration of Criminal Justice will provide effective solutions to ensure that the backlog of criminal cases is wiped out and the recurrence of the prevailing situation prevented.
+The main objective of the committee is to ensure a coordinated, efficient, effective, and consultative approach in the administration and reform of the criminal justice delivery system in Zimbabwe.
+The expectation is that the committee will provide effective solutions to ensure that the backlog of criminal cases is controlled and that the recurrence of the prevailing situation prevented.

-Whilst still on the area of the criminal justice system, allow me to comment on an important aspect, that of sentencing.
+DISTINGUISHED GUESTS, LADIES AND GENTLEMEN.
+Still within the context of the area of the criminal justice system, allow me to comment on an important aspect, that of sentencing.
 After one is convicted of a criminal offence the next stage that the court will be seized with is consideration of the appropriate sentence to be imposed.
 The presiding judicial officer is charged with the mandate to assess the appropriate sentence, taking into account the gravity of the offence and the circumstances of the offender as well as the interests of society.
-Whilst this is a discretionary process on the part of the judicial officer, the courts get criticised on the disparity in sentencing, where the same criminal conduct is punished differently depending on the personal views of the presiding officer.
+Whilst this is a discretionary process on the part of the judicial officer, the courts often get criticised because of the disparity in the sentences imposed particularly, where the same criminal conduct is punished differently depending on the personal views of the presiding officer.
 The public will obviously lose confidence in a system where there is no consistency and uniformity in sentencing.
 This gave rise to the need for the consideration and adoption of uniform sentencing guidelines in the absence of a codified sentencing regime.